Getting away isn’t just for the gals: road trip it to Calistoga with your best buds for a bro-cation or a mixed gender adventure!

 Once you’re ready for a little wine tasting, head to the tasting room at Vermeil Wines in downtown Calistoga where you can talk football amongst Dick Vermeil fans.
 Next, take the Calistoga Shuttle to Castello di Amorosa to channel your inner lords and ladies.
 This 13th-century-style Tuscan castle winery is where you’ll make a million memories posing for photos in the torture chamber and on the high walls overlooking the valley.

 For lunch, sit at the high-top tables at Hydro Bar & Grill and enjoy their self-proclaimed “best burger in Calistoga!”
 Post-burger, why not burn off those calories with a stroll through downtown to explore the shopping scene?
-A Man’s Supply is a must-stop for the bro’s, and for the ladies, a retro-chic boutique Mad Mod Shop awaits; there’s something for everyone.
+A Man’s Supply is a must-stop for the bro’s, and for the ladies, a retro-chic boutique, Mad Mod Shop, awaits.

 In the afternoon, get your mud groove on at the mix-your-own-mud bar offered by MoonAcre Spa and Baths.
 Fashion attire is your swim suit, and accessories are mud ingredients.
 Slather the mud on and lay out on the chaise lounge in the sunny spa garden for a giggle-inducing group spa treatment.
 When your mud is caked-dry, rinse off under the outdoor shower and enjoy Adult Swim at the adjacent Calistoga Motor Lodge & Spa: an epic weekly pool party with music, refreshments (including local wines), floaties, and water volleyball games-galore.
 If water fun isn’t your thing, you may want to stop at Rena Mae Salon & Spa for a pedicure.